hiatus/haustorium/README.md

 ## Reverse Shell

 Haustorium's reverse shell is [snc](https://github.com/hiatus/snc).
 The `src/snc` folder is only a git submodule of the project.
 After compilation, `snc`'s ELF is included the `.rodata` section of the kernel module.
 When the `rsh` command is received, this binary blob is then exposed to user space via `debugfs`, copied to `/dev/shm` and executed via `call_usermodehelper` with the configured parameters; the `debugfs` file and directory are then removed.

-**Note**: currently, due to a race condition with `UMH_NO_WAIT` when executing commands in atomic contexts (such as from the Netfilter module), the created `debugfs` file exposing the reverse shell binary is only removed on module unload.
-This means that, from the first time `rsh` is executed, **the file becomes visible to user space**, even though file system evasion mitigates this issue (the file and the directory always contain the string that identifies files that should be hidden).

 ## Signal Interface